meshery/meshery/docs/pages/concepts/logical/workspaces.md

 ---

-Workspaces in Meshery are powerful collaborative spaces meticulously crafted to facilitate seamless collaboration among users from diverse teams.
-These Workspaces serve as a virtual space where teams can efficiently share, organize, and manage a wide array of resources critical to their cloud-native operations.
-Within a Workspace, users belonging to the same team, and those granted access, can engage with the numerous resources it houses.
-These resources can encompass a variety of cloud-native components such as Kubernetes clusters, Prometheus instances, Jaeger traces, Nginx servers, and an extensive range of other services and tools fundamental to modern cloud-native infrastructures.
+Meshery Workspaces serve as a virtual space for your team-based work.
+Create a Workspace to organize your work and to serve as the central point of collaboration for you and your teams and a central point of access control to Environments and their resources.

+You may create Workspaces to organize project-based work or to create domains of responsibility for your teams or segregate Designs and Environments and track team activity.

+## Summary

+Workspaces facilitate collaboration between you and your teams, allow you to control access to resources, and track activity and report on related events.

 ## Key Features
 - **Resource Sharing** Workspaces allow for seamless resource sharing among team members, fostering collaboration.